asen16/high-schools-analysis/data_scraping/README.md

 DATA SCRAPING
 # Data Scraping Part
-The Council of Higher Education shared various data about universities between 2018-2020.
+The Council of Higher Education shared various data about universities between 2018-2020 on its website.
 In the study, these data were scrapped and an analysis was made.

 The program scrapes the data of students in a total of 10617 departments from 223 different universities.